sveltia/sveltia-cms/README.md

 ### After the 1.0 release

 - Compatibility with Static CMS, a community fork of Netlify CMS
-- AI integrations
 - Roles[^23]
 - Config editor[^10]
 - Mobile support[^18]
+- AI integrations
-- Advanced digital asset management (DAM) features, including image editing
+- Advanced digital asset management (DAM) features, including image editing and tagging[^114]
 - and more!

 ## Getting started